core-wg/oscore/draft-ietf-core-object-security.md

 2. Compose the Additional Authenticated Data and the plaintext, as described in {{AAD}} and {{plaintext}}.

-3. Compute the AEAD nonce as described in {{nonce}}: either use the nonce from the request; or compute a new nonce from the Sender ID, Common IV, and a new Partial IV, and increment the Sender Sequence Number by one.
+3. Compute the AEAD nonce as described in {{nonce}}:

+    * Either use the nonce from the request, or
+    * Encode the Partial IV (Sender Sequence Number in network byte order) and increment the Sender Sequence Number by one.
+Compute the AEAD nonce from the Sender ID, Common IV, and Partial IV.

 4. Encrypt the COSE object using the Sender Key.
 Compress the COSE Object as specified in {{compression}}.
 If the AEAD nonce was constructed from a new Partial IV, this Partial IV MUST be included in the message.
 If the AEAD nonce from the request was used, the Partial IV MUST NOT be included in the message.

 5. Format the OSCORE message according to {{protected-fields}}.
 The OSCORE option is added (see {{outer-options}}).

 ### Processing Observe

-If Observe is implemented, replace step 3 {{prot-res}} with:
+If Observe is implemented, replace step 3 in {{prot-res}} with:

-A. Compute the AEAD nonce
+A. Compute the AEAD nonce as described in {{nonce}}.

+  * For responses that are not Observe notifications:

+      * Either use the nonce from the request, or
+      * Encode the Partial IV (Sender Sequence Number in network byte order) and increment the Sender Sequence Number by one.
+Compute the AEAD nonce from the Sender ID, Common IV, and Partial IV.

   *  For Observe notifications, encode the Partial IV (Sender Sequence Number in network byte order) and increment the Sender Sequence Number by one.
-Compute the AEAD nonce from the Sender ID, Common IV, and Partial IV as described in {{nonce}}.
+Compute the AEAD nonce from the Sender ID, Common IV, and Partial IV.

-  * For responses that are not Observe notifications, either use the nonce from the request, or compute a new nonce from the Sender ID, Common IV, and a new Partial IV as described in {{nonce}}, and increment the Sender Sequence Number by one.

 ## Verifying the Response {#ver-res}